How Much Is Window Tinting?

 Glare inside the home is due to sunlight coming in through your windows.
 During daylight, this glare is going to impact your ability to use any equipment with a screen, such as your cell phone, television, or laptop.
 Applying a tint eliminates the need to draw curtains during the daytime or move around your equipment, allowing for a more enjoyable and fun media experience.

-2. Minimize Air Condition Use
+2. Minimize Air Conditioning Use

 Depending on the local weather conditions or the season of the year, tinting can make all the difference between using or not using the AC because of its effectiveness.
+Excellent heat rejection helps lower cooling costs.
+This reduction in energy use can also benefit long-term energy efficiency.

 3. Additional Safety and Privacy